Fathali M. Moghaddam: Explaining terrorism

 Since 2010 he has introduced and focused his research on two new concepts.
 The first is political plasticity, how fast and how much cognition and action in the political domain can change.
 Limits on political plasticity underlie the failure of political revolutions to create open societies and slow the pace of change toward democracy.

 The second new concept is mutual radicalization, the processes through which groups and nations radicalize and push one another to extremes.
-Drawing from well‑established psychological principles, in his book ‘Mutual Radicalization’ Moghaddam presents a dynamic, cyclical three‑stage model of mutual radicalization that explains how groups gather under extremist ideologies, establish rigid norms under authoritarian leadership, and develop antagonistic worldviews that exaggerate the threats posed by each other.
+Drawing from well‑established psychological principles, in his book 'Mutual Radicalization' Moghaddam presents a dynamic, cyclical three‑stage model of mutual radicalization that explains how groups gather under extremist ideologies, establish rigid norms under authoritarian leadership, and develop antagonistic worldviews that exaggerate the threats posed by each other.
 This process leads to intensifying aggressive actions that can even reach the point of mutual destruction.
 Moghaddam applies his model to 10 real‑world case studies of mutual radicalization that focus on three main areas: the conflict between Islamist radicals and extreme nationalists in the West; nations that are mired in long-standing hostilities, including North Korea and South Korea; and the increasingly toxic atmosphere in American politics.
 He offers practical solutions for achieving deradicalization and highlights historical successes, such as German reunification.

 Psychology in Literature

-In 2021, Moghaddam is expected to publish a book exploring psychology in Shakespearean plays, having published on psychology theory in literature at least once before.
+In 2021, Moghaddam published a book exploring psychology in Shakespearean plays (Moghaddam, 2021), having published on psychology theory in literature at least once before.